-There aren’t many card tricks for the parlour/stage magician.
+There aren’t too many card tricks for the parlour/stage magician.
 Maybe the hurdle is the lessened visibility of the card’s faces on stage.
 Tricks where the faces are not important, and the number of cards counts (as the Cards Across) are not affected by that.

 Interesting is how one could produce an effect with freely selected cards the audience can fully understand.